 - The European Institutions to establish a joint initiative to tackle the challenges of Industry 5.0. - Among other things, the nation states should provide more money for the expansion of the digital infrastructure.
 The promotion of private initiatives must be a conceivable option.
 The promotion of private-public partnerships should be encouraged as a sustainable option in the long-run. - The European Commission should create a cell of intelligence that keeps an eye on opportunities and risks for the creation of a European digital market.
 In addition to the joint initiative of the European institutions, Member States should agree on a joint roadmap to be followed in the EU regarding digitization order to give substance to the 'European initiative Industry 5.0'.

-3.16 Taking responsibility on protecting our health with vaccinations
+3.16 Takingresponsibility on protecting our health with vaccinations (Former 3.37 Prior to Paris 2021)

 Movers: FCY